USAG Japan headquarters building renamed after former commander

 |0

-This work, USAG Japan headquarters building renamed after former commander [Image 2 of 2], by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Japan headquarters building renamed after former commander, by Sean Kimmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT